1,540 views –

 Angkor Elephant Rides is one of the popular Siem Reap’s attractions.
-It is now becoming more and more popular way of visiting Angkor Wat and many of surrounding temples.
-While you take your trip, you will understand how the elephant has been very important in the creation of the fabulous Cambodia temples.
-The elephant has been served by many kings and queens as they have traveled to and from the temples and has even helped to construct those same temples.
-Unfortunately, the elephant has also been used by soldiers in war time.
+It is now becoming the more and more popular way of visiting Angkor Wat and many of surrounding temples.
+You will understand how the elephant has been a very important role in the creation of fabulous Cambodia temples.
+The elephant has been used by many kings and queens as they have traveled to and from the temples and has even helped to construct those same temples.
+Unfortunately, the elephant has also been used by soldiers in wartime.

 An Elephant ride in Siem Reap is a great way to soak up the atmosphere under the shade of the huge trees and also offers a different view on the temples.
 The first elephant ride starts in the morning at 08:00 from the South Gate of Angkor Thom to the Bayon Temple.
-The elephants then are stationed next to the Bayon Temple for rides around Bayon temple.
+The elephants is located next to the Bayon Temple for rides around Bayon temple.
 The last elephant ride is at 10:30 from Bayon Temple back to the South Gate.

 1/ Ride from South Gate of Angkor Thom is $15/pax now.

 2/ Ride up the Bakheng Hill is $20/ pax now.